JohannesGetzner/conversational-ai-history-agent/README.md

 ### Demo

+To try out the demo, create a new Google Dialogflow project and import the agent.zip file.
+Locally start ngrok with `ngrok http 8000` to forward the Flask port to the Dialog Agent.
+The link provided by ngrok once started must be entered in the Dialogflow project under the 'Fulfillment/Webhook/Url' tab.
-First run the Flask App and the visit frontend.html to play around with the demo.
+First run the Flask App and then visit frontend.html file to play around with the demo.